GIGwerk/GIG-members-outcomes/README.md

-# network-partner-outcomes
-Products and services from our network partners
+# Products and services from our network members

 ## Software